Geekgineer/betabot/betabot_obstacles_avoider/README.md

 >To make you project standout try not to visit any place twice.

 ---
+## I have shown the code to the TA a lot of times but I lost it and couldn't replicate it again.

 ## After you implement the pkg state your reflection below

 ### How did you plan the task?
 ### what is your logic?
+I intended to make the robot move in straight line and when the laser array values cross a certain threshold.
+I made the robot rotates for 90 degrees and read the laser array once again, if all the values above that threshold, *which is 2 meters*, the robot moves in a straight line.

 ### What ROS REPs did you used?

+I referred to REP 128/144, they are about naming convention.
+I didn't use anything else

 ### How we could increase the overall performance?

+We could increase performance by getting a better laser reading, but I guess there is nothing to tune here to have a better readings.

 ### List the most time consuming problems you faced

+The task seemed weird for me at first, and I took a bit of time to get the algorithm rolling, but other than that the assignment was adequate.

 ---